The winners for the council’s eighth Love Your Borough awards 2017 have been decided.

 A local business that goes out of their way to make a difference in the borough, or for helping to increase prosperity, employment or access to the borough through business initiatives.
 This is a special award which will go to an business or project that has gone the extra mile to benefit the local community.
 Winner chosen by Cllr.
 Chris Robbins, Leader of Waltham Forest Council.

-The nominees for the Leader’s Business Award are:
+The winners for the Leader’s Business Award were:

 - Leyton Technical Pub